Foreign Travel Advice Laos

 Monsoon

-The rainy season in Laos normally runs from May to October, at the same time as the typhoon season in south-east Asia.
-Mountain areas are vulnerable to landslides in the rainy season and the Mekong’s river basins and surrounding areas are likely to be flooded .
 The Mekong River Commission posts official updates on the Mekong River.
 Travel to some provinces can be seriously disrupted during this time.
-Monitor local news and check World Meteorological Association weather reports.
+Monitor local news and check World Meteorological Organization weather reports.

 This section has safety advice for regions of Laos.
 It only covers regions where FCDO has specific advice.